aws/aws-emr-best-practices/website/docs/benchmarks/price_performance.md

 # Price Performance

-In the context of this guide, "price-performance" refers to the cost (in dollars) of running a workload for a specified level of performance (measured in run time, in seconds).
-Utilizing price-performance is crucial for benchmarking to grasp the implications of variables that cannot be standardized.
-These variables may include deployment models, competitor pricing, container scheduling, or engines.
+In the scope of this tutorial, "price-performance" signifies the monetary expense associated with executing a given workload while maintaining a specific degree of performance, expressed in terms of execution duration (seconds).
+Evaluating price-performance plays a vital role in understanding the impact of factors that are not easily quantifiable, such as deployment architectures, competitive offerings, container allocation strategies, and processing engines.

-For variables that are within our control, such as infrastructure sizing or application configurations, it's essential to maintain consistency across all benchmarks.
+For variables that are within our control, such as infrastructure sizing or application settings, ensuring uniformity among all benchmarks is indispensable for accurate comparisons.

-Below examples illustrates the importance of price-performance.
+The following examples highlight the importance of price-performance.

-**Example 1:** Customer wants to compare OSS Spark vs EMR Spark with different cluster sizes
+**Example 1:** Customer wants to compare Open Source Software (OSS) Spark vs EMR Spark with different cluster sizes

 |	|Cluster #1	|Cluster #2	|
 |---	|---	|---	|